gurujerry/ccbc/README.md

 salt 'db-01' grains.items
 # Find a specific grain on all minions
 salt '*' grains.item os_family
+salt '*' grains.item ip_interfaces
 # Find one or more grains on minion 'db-01'
 salt 'db-01' grains.item osfullname osrelease
-# Now let's look at state
+# Previous commands used the salt execution module, Now let's look at the state module!
 # Show (but do not apply) what the nginx state would perform if
 #   installed on 'web-01'
 salt 'web-01' state.show_sls nginx